CodePapa360/Time-tracking-dashboard/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Switch between viewing Daily, Weekly, and Monthly stats
-- **Bonus:** Utilized JSON data to dynamically populate and display statistics
+- **Bonus:** Utilized JSON data to dynamically fetch and present data

 ## Built with